Skip to main content

 Project Access

-It provides people leaving a psychiatric hospital with temporary rent assistance to avoid homelessness.
+This program provides temporary rental assistance for people leaving a psychiatric hospital to prevent homelessness.

 Sober Living Homes